In this article

 There are various different types of eczema and understanding which one you have can be helpful in managing and treating your skin.
 It is possible to have more than one type of eczema at a time.

-Here we discuss how to recognise each type of eczema, the symptoms, triggers and how it can be caused.
+Here we discuss how to recognise each type of eczema, eczema causes, the symptoms, triggers and how it can be caused.
 We also discuss the basics of treating eczema, but for more on this topic see our page dedicated to eczema treatment.

 Contact eczema, also commonly known as contact dermatitis, is caused by coming into contact with something that you’re sensitive to.
 There are two main types of contact dermatitis - irritant contact dermatitis and allergic contact dermatitis.